Blkalkin/Optimal-TestTime/PruningReasoning/README.md

-# Reasoning Chain Pruning for Mathematical Problem Solving
+# Reasoning Chain Pruning for inference efficiency
 This repository contains code for our research on pruning parallel reasoning chains to improve inference time scaling efficiency in mathematical problem solving.
-This is a theoretical approach to demonstrate how much performance can be improved - with an efficient implementation on the way.
+This is a theoretical approach to demonstrate how much performance can be improved - with an efficient hardware implementation on the way.

 ## Research Overview